hwangsab/EE-399-HW3/README.md

 printed to the console and displayed in a pop-up window.

 #### Part I Problem 1: SVD Analysis of Digit Images with Random Sampling and Visualization
-The resultant dot product (correlation) matrix between the first 100 images are plotted as followed:
+The resultant 10 singular values of the SVD centered data were determined to be:
 ```
 Random sample shape:  (784, 4000)
 First 10 singular values: